apache/hbase-operator-tools/hbase-hbck2/README.md

  filesystem [OPTIONS] [<TABLENAME>...]
    Options:
     -f, --fix    sideline corrupt hfiles, bad links, and references.
-    -i, --inputFile   take one or more files to read the args from Report on corrupt hfiles, references, broken links, and integrity.
+   Report on corrupt hfiles, references, broken links, and integrity.
    Pass '--fix' to sideline corrupt files and links. '--fix' does NOT fix integrity issues; i.e. 'holes' or 'orphan' regions.
 Pass one or more tablenames to narrow checkup.
 Default checks all tables and restores 'hbase.version' if missing.
 Interacts with the filesystem only!
 Modified regions need to be reopened to pick-up changes.
    If -i or --inputFiles is specified, pass one or more input file names.
    Each file contains <TABLENAME>, one per line.
 For example:
      $ HBCK2 -i extraRegionsInMeta fileName1 fileName2